Reverse Proxy configuration using NGINX

 To provide HTTPS encryption, this guide also uses Certbot, a free, open-source tool from the Let’s Encrypt project.
 Certbot automatically issues and renews SSL/TLS certificates, allowing you to secure your Defguard domains without manual certificate management.

-Installing Nginx and Certbot
+Installing NGINX and Certbot

 apt install nginx certbot

-Disable the default Nginx configuration to avoid conflicts:
+Disable the default configuration to avoid conflicts:

 unlink /etc/nginx/sites-enabled/default

-Obtaining SSL certificates
+Obtaining SSL Certificates

 Create a new configuration file for the Core service: